bajaco/hotbox/README.md

-# ${1:Project Name}
+# Hotbox

 Hotbox: A CLI hotkey configurator for Openbox.

 Obkey in the Arch Linux AUR relies on an outdated python version.
-I wanted to create a quick and easy to use tool to set hotkeys with minimal dependancies.
+I wanted to create a quick and easy-to-use tool to set hotkeys with minimal dependancies.

 ## Installation